FrancoisLbrn/xhec-mlops-project-student/README.md

 docker run -p 8000:8000 -p 4200:4200 project-app
 ```

-- Then you should see This in your terminal:
+- You should see this in your terminal:

 ![](assets/docker_terminal.png)

 - Click on the links that are provided to you to run the API and use PREFECT from different ports.
-Enjoy !
+Enjoy! :)